 Use of this website:

-You don't have to enter any personal data to get access to my website.
+You don't have to enter any personal data to get access to our website.
 It does not even contain any data entry options.

-When you visit my website, the browser used on your device automatically sends information to the server of my website without my intent or will; without your submission of these information you could not view my page.
+When you visit our website, the browser used on your device automatically sends information to the server of our website without our intent or will; without your submission of these information you could not view our page.
 These information are temporarily stored in a so-called log file.
+IP addresses are considered to be a personal statement.
 The following information is collected and stored:

 - IP address of the requesting computer,